-They have two large compound eyes covered with tiny lenses called ommatidia that are capable of detecting even slight movement.
-On the top of their heads, they also have ocelli, simple photosensitive eyes detect variations in light.
+Mosquitoes possess two large compound eyes, each covered with multiple tiny lenses called ommatidia.
+These ommatidia allow mosquitoes to detect even the slightest movement.
+Additionally, mosquitoes have ocelli, simple photosensitive eyes on top of their heads that can detect variations in light.

-Their antennae, long feathery organs, jut forward from their heads and contain sensitive receptors that detect carbon dioxide in human breath from distances of more than 100 feet.
-The maxillary palp between the antennae pick up the odor of ocentol and other chemicals released in human sweat.
+Long feathery organs called antennae project forward from the mosquito’s head.
+These antennae contain sensitive receptors that can detect carbon dioxide in human breath from distances of over 100 feet.
+The maxillary palp, located between the antennae, picks up the odor of ocentol and other chemicals released in human sweat.

-Right in the middle, also between the antennae, is the proboscis, a long serrated mouthpart used to pierce the skin and suck out blood.
-The proboscis holds two tubes, one that injects saliva containing an anti-coagulant and mild painkiller, and a second that actually draws the blood.
+The proboscis, a long serrated mouthpart, is situated between the antennae and is used to pierce the skin and draw blood.
+The proboscis contains two tubes: one that injects saliva containing an anticoagulant and mild painkiller, and another that extracts blood from the host.

-The abdomen hangs from the thorax and serves as the mosquitoes’ stomach and lungs.
+The abdomen extends from the thorax and functions as the mosquito’s stomach and respiratory system.

-Scientists use small differences in the shape and coloring of the abdomen, as well as in the length of the maxillary palp and wings, to identify the various species of mosquito.
+Entomologists, or scientists who study insects, use subtle differences in the shape and coloration of mosquitoes’ abdomens, as well as variations in the length of the maxillary palp and wings, to identify different mosquito species.